Welding Training Series:

 a.
 Acid electrode

-(1) There are many acid oxides in the drug skin, such as FeO, SiO2, TiO2, etc;
+(1) There are several oxide acids present in the drug skin, including FeO, SiO2, and TiO2, among others.

 b.
 Basic electrode (low hydrogen electrode)

-(1) The drug skin contains more alkaline oxides.
-Such as marble (CaCO3) and fluorite (CaF2);
+(1) The skin of the drug contains higher levels of alkaline oxides, such as marble (CaCO3) and fluorite (CaF2).

-(2) CO2 and HF are produced during welding, which reduces the hydrogen content of the weld, so it is also called low hydrogen electrode;
+(2) During welding, CO2 and HF are produced, which decreases the hydrogen content in the weld, earning it the nickname “low hydrogen electrode.”

-(3) The weld has high plasticity and toughness, and its processability and shape are not as good as those of acid electrode.
-Generally, DC reverse connection is adopted.
+(3) The weld is characterized by its high plasticity and toughness, although its processability and shape are not as good as those of the acid electrode.
+Typically, a DC reverse connection is used.

 2) Classification according to the use of welding rods

-Structural steel electrode, heat-resistant steel electrode, stainless steel electrode, surfacing electrode, low temperature steel electrode, cast iron electrode, nickel and nickel alloy electrode, copper and copper alloy electrode, aluminum and aluminum alloy electrode, and special purpose electrode.
+Structural steel electrodes, heat-resistant steel electrodes, stainless steel electrodes, surfacing electrodes, low temperature steel electrodes, cast iron electrodes, nickel and nickel alloy electrodes, copper and copper alloy electrodes, aluminum and aluminum alloy electrodes, and special-purpose electrodes.

 3) Classification according to chemical composition of drug skin

-The type of welding rod is based on the national standard of welding rod, and it is a representation method of main characteristics of reaction welding rod.
+The type of welding rod is determined based on the national standard for welding rods, and it is a means of expressing the primary characteristics of the reaction welding rod.

 The model of welding rod includes the following meanings: type of welding rod, characteristics of welding rod (type of core metal, service temperature, chemical composition of deposited metal, tensile strength, etc.), coating type and welding power source.

-Welding rod grade is a specific name for welding rod products according to its main use and performance characteristics.
+Welding rod grade refers to the specific classification of welding rod products based on their intended use and performance characteristics.

-The grades of welding electrodes are divided into ten categories, such as structural steel electrodes, heat-resistant steel electrodes, stainless steel electrodes, etc.
+The grades of welding electrodes are categorized into ten groups, including structural steel electrodes, heat-resistant steel electrodes, stainless steel electrodes, among others.